Hong Kong leader urges vaccinations as COVID infections swamp city

-HONG KONG, March 11 (Reuters) - Hong Kong leader Carrie Lam said on Friday that the city's vaccination program would focus on its elderly and children, as authorities battled to reduce a surge of coronavirus infections and climbing death rates which have ripped through care homes and overwhelmed hospitals.
+HONG KONG, March 11 (Reuters) - Hong Kong leader Carrie Lam said on Friday that the city's COVID-19 vaccination programme would focus on its elderly and children, as authorities battled to reduce a surge of coronavirus infections and climbing death rates.

-The global financial hub has reported more than 600,000 COVID-19 infections and more than 3,100 deaths - most of them in the past two weeks.
+Health authorities reported 29,381 new infections and 196 deaths on Friday.
+In total since early 2020, the global financial hub has recorded almost 650,000 COVID-19 infections and about 3,500 deaths - most of them in the past two weeks.

-Hong Kong reported the most deaths globally in the week to March 9, according to data publication Our World in Data, most have been unvaccinated senior citizens.
+Hong Kong registered the most deaths per million people globally in the week to March 9, according to data publication Our World in Data.
+Most have been unvaccinated senior citizens.

-Until this year the Chinese controlled hub had an enviable track record of controlling the virus due to stringent measures as part of its "zero covid" approach, which like mainland China seeks to curb all outbreaks as soon as they occur.
+Until this year, the Chinese-ruled city had an enviable track record of controlling the virus due to stringent measures as part of its "zero covid" approach, which like mainland China seeks to eradicate outbreaks at all costs.

-However, many residents in the former British colony chose to remain unvaccinated for most of 2021, due to the minimal number of infections and fear of side effects, particularly among the elderly population.
+However, many residents in the former British colony chose to remain unvaccinated for most of 2021, due to the minimal number of infections and fear of side effects, particularly among the elderly.

 "Over 90% of the deaths were those who had not been fully vaccinated.
 We need to catch up and vaccinate every Hong Kong citizen," Lam told a daily news briefing on how her government was managing the virus.